 What is Iliotibial Band Syndrome (IT Band Syndrome)?

 The IT band is essential in nearly every form of movement, from walking and running to sitting and even laying down.
 It helps us extend our leg and pull it back, as well rotating our hips, stabilizing the knees and protecting our outer thighs.

 IT Band Syndrome (ITBS) can occur when this lengthy piece of soft-tissue gets inflamed, tight, bunched up or irritated.
 An inflamed IT band creates compression that generally leads to pain on the outside of the knee when bending, but in some cases might also cause pain in the hip.

 This condition can happen to anyone, although it is particularly common in athletes or occupations that require a high degree of repetitive movements that engage the IT band.

-Illiotibial band syndrome symptoms can range from mild to severe.
+Iliotibial band syndrome symptoms can range from mild to severe.
 So it’s important not to ignore the early signs or symptoms of this condition.

-Illiotibial Band Syndrome Symptoms
+Iliotibial Band Syndrome Symptoms

 The indicators of Iliotibial Band Syndrome symptoms are likely to start out as minor aches and pains that dissipate as the muscles and surrounding soft tissues warm up with movement or exercise.

 At first, there may be a tingling or prickling sensation, but if left untreated, it can seriously diminish a person’s ability to get around.